Parserr alternative

 Name the same fields you pull in Parserr

-List the values you extract today, such as order number, total, invoice date, or lead email, including anything inside PDF or spreadsheet attachments.
+List the values you extract today, such as order number, total, invoice date, or lead email, including line items that sit in an HTML table in the message.

 3